yashas07-dataminds/binge-boss/README.md

 Primary Maturity Rating: 13+ is the most frequent rating classification with 2,117 total shows.

+Project Overview

+The streaming landscape is fiercely competitive, and understanding catalog architecture is key to recognizing platform strategy.
+This project was developed to dissect and visualize the foundational content structure of Amazon Prime Video using amazon_prime_titles.csv.
+By transforming raw metadata into structured, visual intelligence, this dashboard maps out how the platform balances its library across time, global regions, genres, and audience demographics.

+Deep-Dive Analysis & Observations

+The Movie vs. TV Show Asymmetry:One of the most striking architectural insights from the dashboard is the massive dominance of Movies over TV Shows ($80.82\%$ vs $19.18\%$).
+While competitor platforms often focus heavily on episodic TV content to drive weekly user retention, Amazon Prime Video's library boasts a staggering 7.81K movies, positioning it as a massive digital archive for feature films.

+The Exponential Streaming Boom:The Total Shows by Release Year timeline visualizes a historical curve starting all the way back in 1920.
+However, the trajectory experiences an exponential, vertical spike post-2010.
+This perfectly mirrors the "Streaming Wars" era, highlighting massive content acquisition frameworks and aggressive catalog expansion to meet global broadband adoption.

+Demographic Targeting via Ratings:The maturity rating distribution reveals that Amazon Prime Video acts as a highly versatile, mainstream platform.
+The dominant 13+ classification (2,117 titles) indicates a deliberate focus on broad-appeal, four-quadrant family content, while robust numbers in the 16+ and 18+ brackets ensure deep engagement for mature audiences.

+Global Footprint & Genre Diversification:Through geospatial mapping, the project highlights how content production centers aggregate heavily across North America and Europe, while simultaneously expanding tracking for emerging international media hubs.
+Genre-wise, the heavy volume of Drama (986) and Comedy (536) indicates a reliance on high-sentiment, universally relatable genres to anchor their global viewership.

 🛠️ Features
 Geographical Content Mapping: Interactive world map showcasing total shows distributed by country of origin.